 Habits also play a key role in personal behavior and behavior change.
 There are several different models that look at this type of change including the Kubler-Ross change curve and Transtheoretical Model.

 You might also find this podcast on the Kubler-Ross change curve of interest.
 It covers some aspects of individual psychological change.
 It also reflects on the roles of leaders in leading through change.

 The World of Work Project View

-Habits are hugely powerful.
+Our simple introduction to habits shows that they are hugely powerful.
 Where we have good habits they automate our ability to make good actions or behaviors, but where they are negative they mean we automatically do detrimental things.

 An understanding of how habits work is one of the first steps in being able to modify or change our habits, which in turn affects our behaviors and through these potentially our personal effectiveness, wellbeing, health and work.

 From a leadership and management perspective it’s important to be aware of the power of habits because the habit your team members develop will shape their ability to deliver.
 If you can ingrain good habits, things will go well.
 If bad habits become ingrained, then you’ll have a much more difficult time delivering effectively.